Edwards-R/understanding_docs/nomenclatural-divergence.md

 ## Solving Nomenclatural Divergence
 Nomenclatural Divergence is, at its base level, caused by a *failure to implement version control*.
 Linnaean nomenclature, governed by the codes, states that there may only be one valid use of a name at one time.
 It would be forbidden to declare a new genus *Bombus* as a child of *Apidae*, given that one already exists.
 However, the codes and their accompanying systems do not have a provision to manage multiple instances of the same name, if only one of them exists at a time.

-For example, the above example using *Hylaeus* was deemed valid according to the codes.
+The above example using *Hylaeus* was deemed valid according to the codes.
 The names never repeated themselves - there was one *H. annularis* and one *H. dilatatus*, and then there was one *H. dilatatus* and one *H. annularis*.

 |Before|After|
 |---|---|